jmbucknall/EZDSL/ezdsl.md

-  If you are going to use a random number generator object across two or more threads, you must acquire exclusive access to the random number generator by calling this method before calling on of the random number methods.
+  If you are going to use a random number generator object across two or more threads, you must acquire exclusive access to the random number generator by calling this method before calling one of the random number methods.
 If you do not, severe memory corruption or access violations could result.
-You release exclusive access by calling ReleaseAccess.
+You release exclusive access by calling `ReleaseAccess`.

   Generally if you are using a single generator across multiple threads, you'd call it like this: